ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-facebook.md

 Before the countdown reaches zero, the big blue button displays <samp class="blue">Preview</samp>.
 Pressing <samp class="blue">Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
 The preview stream is only visible to the broadcaster.
 Visit the post announcing your Live broadcast on Facebook (which you can do by clicking the countdown timer) and there will be a small link at the bottom of the post labeled <samp>Broadcaster Only: Edit Your Details</samp>.
 Click this to view the space where your stream will appear, and in a few seconds, you'll be able to preview your live stream.
 If, while you're previewing the stream, the countdown to your Live broadcast ends, your preview will become the Live broadcast automatically.

-### View Viewer Comments and Reactions
+## View Viewer Comments and Reactions

 During broadcasts, any comments or reactions your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
 If you don't see this window, pick it from <samp>Windows</samp> menu at the top of the screen.
-Additionally, during a broadcast, if there are comments, you'll see a button in the bottom left-hand corner of the Main Window to reveal the Comments and Reaction window.
+Additionally, during a broadcast, if there are comments, you'll see a {% inlineicon comment 20 graybutton %}Comment Button{% endinlineicon %} button in the bottom left-hand corner of the Main Window to reveal the Comments and Reaction window.

 ### Restrictions on Group Comments

-Due to Facebook privacy restrictions, when broadcasting to a Facebook Group, Ecamm Live is not able to display Group member names and profile photos unless the Group members have explicitly granted permission to the Ecamm Live app.
+Due to Facebook privacy restrictions, when broadcasting to a closed or private Facebook Group, Ecamm Live is not able to display Group member names and profile photos unless the Group members have explicitly granted permission to the Ecamm Live app.
 This means that comments from Group members who have not granted permission will show up anonymously.

 ![Figure\: Comments & Reactions Window with an anonymous Group comment](/assets/img/group_comments.png "Comments & Reactions Window with an anonymous Group comment"){:width="425px"}